 This is the status page for Fark's behind-the-scenes geekery.
 If there's a major outage or problem, we'll try to post something here about it (unless we're too up to our eyeballs in trying to actually fix it)... so check here if Fark's hosed for an extended length of time.
 Normally this page will be blank. :-) For more minor issues, see Mike's blog, or more likely, Mike's twitter, Drew's twitter, Fark twitter or all Fark staff/mod/admin twitters together.
 On (very!) rare occasion you may be able to catch Mike on the data center webcam.

 Our normal hosting is at QX.net.
-This is hosted at a different ISP in case of backbone-related problems --
+This outage page is at Rackspace Cloud in case of backbone-related problems.

 Mon Dec 15 18:47:55 EST 2014: We're looking into some sporadic performance problems, mostly affecting mobile apps.

 It's proving to be an extremely difficult problem to troubleshoot, and I don't yet have an ETA, however at least one aspect of it

 should be a bit better as of Mon Dec 15 21:32:49 EST 2014, and fixed for realsies around Mon Dec 15 22:34:44 EST 2014.